okbreathe/jquery_plugins/okValidate/README.md

 options             | default          | description
 -------------       | -------------    | -------------
-inlineErrors        | true             | If errors inline appear after inputs with errors or at the top of the form liveValidation      | true             | If validation occurs after the liveEvent is fired within the field or on submit liveEvent           | 'blur'           | Should be 'blur' or 'keyup' errorClass          | 'error'          | Class added to inputs with errors and the error label appended to input fields errorContainerClass | 'error-messages' | If not using inline errors, this is the class that the error list will have showErrorFunction   | null             | If you want a custom function for showing the errorlist hideErrorFunction   | null             | If you want a custom function for hiding the errorlist onSubmit            | null             | Callback on submit fieldName           | function(input)  | The result of this function will be substituted into the error message for #{field}
+inlineErrors        | true             | If errors appear inline after inputs or collected at the top of the form liveEvent           | 'blur'           | Should be either 'blur' or 'keyup' liveValidation      | true             | If validation occurs after the liveEvent is fired (within the field or on submit) errorClass          | 'error'          | Class added to inputs with errors as well as the error label appended to input fields errorContainerClass | 'error-messages' | If NOT using inline errors, the error list will be given this class showErrorFunction   | null             | Custom function for showing the errorlist hideErrorFunction   | null             | Custom function for hiding the errorlist onSubmit            | null             | Callback on submit fieldName           | function         | Result of this function will be substituted into the error message as `#{field}`